talescarneiro/airbnb-clone-app/README.md

 **MongoDB:** MongoDB is a powerful NoSQL database with a flexible schema, JSON-like data format, and high scalability, making it suitable for modern web applications.

+**Prisma:** Prisma is utilized as an ORM (Object-Relational Mapping) tool, providing a type-safe and database-agnostic query interface for seamless integration with databases.

 ## Prerequisites

 ```